ISISComputingGroup/ibex_developers_manual/Omron-FINS.md

 1. `field(DTYP, "asynInt32")`

    `field(INP,  "@asyn(PLC, $(MEMORY_ADDRESS), 5.0) FINS_DM_READ")`

 This should be used by mbbi and bi records and also longin records that read 16 bit signed integers from 0 to 32767 or unsigned 16 bit integers.
 The asynInt32 interface provides support for 32 bit integers, and the `FINS_DM_READ` command asks the PLC for a 16 bit integer, which is then put into a 32 bit integer in the driver.
 When that is done, the number is left padded with 8 zeroes, which means it will lose its sign if it is signed and be read as a positive numeber.
-Therefore, records that need to read negative integers should not use this pattern
+Therefore, records that need to read negative integers should not use this pattern.

+2. `field(DTYP, "asynInt16ArrayIn")`

+   `field(INP,  "@asyn(PLC, $(MEMORY_ADDRESS), 5.0) FINS_DM_READ")`

+This should be used for reading 16 bit signed integers.
+Using the 16 bit integer array support means the 16 bit signed value will be put into an array of signed 16 bit integers as the first element.
+This means you will read a one element integer array, and therefore the record reading from hardware needs to be a waveform and have `field(NELM, "1") field(FTVL, "SHORT")`.
+You can then have a user-facing longin record to read from the waveform and store the standalone 16 bit value.

+3.

 # The FINS protocol